MatroSkaMods/MMC/README.md

 ## Please Note
 * The script file is pretty dirty and still needs A LOT of cleanup work.

-* I am aware that the binary has false flags from multiple AntiVirusses.
+*I am aware that the binary has false flags from multiple AntiVirusses.
-(This is a pyarmor/pyinstaller thing, and I can't change that unfortunately)*
+(This is a pyinstaller thing, and I can't change that unfortunately)*